Vitamin D: Guide to Deficiency Symptoms, Foods, Benefits, and More

 Sources of whole vitamin D-boosting foods include:

-- Shiitake and button mushrooms (leave them in the sun to elevate their vitamin D levels)
+- Shiitake and button mushrooms (leave mushrooms in the sun to elevate their vitamin D levels)

 - Sockeye salmon